Tesco Tax Principles

 - We shall work collaboratively with tax authorities to achieve early agreement on disputed issues and certainty on a real-time basis, wherever possible

-For the 52 weeks ended 27 February 2016, we paid total cash taxes of £1.3 billion, of which £1billion was paid in the UK.
-As well as being a major contributor, we also act as a collector of taxes for the tax authorities in the countries in which we operate.
-The Group collected £2.7bn of such taxes in the year.
+For the 52 weeks ended 25 February 2017, we paid a total of £1.6 billion in cash taxes of which £1.3 billion was paid in the UK and the Republic of Ireland.
+As well as making a substantial tax contribution in the markets in which we operate, we act as a collector of taxes for the tax authorities in these countries, collecting and paying £2.8 billion of such taxes in the year.

-We participate in the PwC Total Tax Contribution for The Hundred Group of Finance Directors.
-Over the last 5 years, out of the Survey participants we have consistently been one of the UK’s largest tax payers.
+We participate in the PwC Total Tax Contribution Survey for the Hundred Group of Finance directors where we have consistently ranked as one of the UK’s largest tax payers.